iosonofabio/singlet/README.md

 Get those from your Linux distribution, `pip`, `conda`, or whatever other source of poison.

+Singlet is pure Python for the time being.
+So it should work on any platform supported by its dependencies, in particular various Linux distributions, recent-ish OSX, and Windows.
+It is *tested* on Linux and OSX, but if you are a Windows user and know how to use AppVeyor let's set it up!

 ## Install
 To get the latest **stable** version, use pip:
 ```bash